 As in many other countries, you’ll usually need to be referred to a specialist by your GP.
 Specialists usually work with one healthcare group or set of hospitals, and their bills can be expensive.

-If you’re signed up to one of the larger healthcare insurance providers, you should be able to see a specialist quickly and easy, as although specialist services are available in state hospitals, waiting times can be prohibitive.
+If you’re signed up to one of the larger healthcare insurance providers, you should be able to see a specialist quickly.
+Although specialist services are available in state hospitals, waiting times can be prohibitive.

 Public doctors in South Africa

-If you don’t have private health insurance, you’ll be entitled to co-payments from the South African government of up to 40% of the cost of your treatment, depending on how much you earn.
+If you don’t have private health insurance, you’ll be entitled to co-payments from the South African government of up to 40% of the cost of your treatment.
+This depends on how much you earn.

-As with other areas of healthcare, seeing a GP through the state healthcare system can be a waiting game, with surgeries significantly oversubscribed in some areas.
+As with other areas of healthcare, seeing a GP through the state healthcare system can be a waiting game.
+Surgeries are significantly oversubscribed in some areas.

-South Africa also struggles with a lack of doctors in the public health service, with figures from 2015 showing that the country has less than one doctor available for every 1000 people.
-With skilled staff usually gravitating towards the private sector in major cities, there remains a skills gap between private and public sectors and urban and rural areas.
+South Africa also struggles with a lack of doctors in the public health service.
+Figures from 2015 show that the country has less than one doctor available for every 1,000 people.
+With skilled staff gravitating towards the private sector, there remains a skills gap between private and public sectors and urban and rural areas.

 In addition to the medicine charge, you might have to pay a dispensing fee on top.
-In some cases, more than one version of a medicine is available – a brand name one and a generic one – with the latter usually available more cheaply.
+In some cases, more than one version of a medicine is available; a brand name one and a generic one.
+Oftentimes, the latter is usually more affordable.

 - Medicine cost below R 107.15 – max. dispensing fee R 11 + 46% of the SEP